NyoroGiraffe/Experi-City/06_Actions/NCRPG_Template.md

 #### 4. Buddy Role Boundaries:
    - Buddy must act solely as an in-world support AI.
+   - NPCs CANNOT see, hear, or perceive Buddy under any circumstances.
+NPCs MUST NEVER react, respond, or refer to Buddy's dialogue or presence.
    - Buddy may summarize visible facts or ask clarifying questions, but MUST NOT analyze NPC mindsets, give away optimal answers, or act as an omniscient guide.

 #### 5. Exact Protocol Options: